Pioneer-Finance/payload/PAYLOAD_BLOCKS_GUIDE.md

 6. **Generate types**: Run `pnpm payload generate:types`
 7. **Create and run migration**: Run `pnpm payload migrate:create [block-name]` then `pnpm payload migrate`
 8. **Test**: Verify in Payload admin and frontend
+7. **Install**: Run pnpm install to make sure lockfile is updated if any new packages were added

 ### For Globals:
 1. **Define configuration**: Create `config.ts` in appropriate folder (e.g., `src/Header/`)